Azure/batch-shipyard/docs/15-batch-shipyard-configuration-fs.md

         * (optional) `options` is a list of options to pass to the node exporter instance running on all nodes.
 The following collectors are force disabled, in addition to others disabled by
-          default: textfile, wifi, xfs, zfs.
+          default: textfile, wifi, zfs.
 The nfs collector is enabled if the file server is NFS, automatically.

 ## Remote Filesystems with Batch Shipyard Guide